 In 1967, he went to the University of Dar es Salaam in Tanzania, where, he studied economics and political science.
 While at university, he formed the University Students' African Revolutionary Front activist group and led a student delegation to FRELIMO territory in Mozambique, then under Portuguese rule.
 At that time, Museveni was an admirer of international revolutionary Che Guevera.

 Although he was still young, he saw it right to receive military training in guerrilla war fare.
-This was surprising because fighting this kind of war was hitherto unknown in Uganda.
 It was several years later when he applied his skills that his age-mates at the time realized how forward looking the young man was.
-His contemporaries at the time included Eriya Kategaya and Ruhakana Rugunda who are still serving in different capacities today.
+His contemporaries at the time included Eriya Kategaya and Ruhakana Rugunda.

 After University in 1970 at the age of 26, Museveni joined the intelligence service of Ugandan President Dr. Apollo Milton Obote.
 In his own account, Museveni said that he did not join the government because he liked Obote, but because, he wanted to see how government is ran.

 When Idi Amin seized power in a January 1971 military coup, Museveni fled to Tanzania.
 While in Tanzania, he started organizing clandestine groups to try and overthrow the government of Idi Amin, these operated out of Mbale, Gulu, Kampala and Mbarara.
 In 1972, he took part in an attack-that went so horribly wrong against Idi Amin.